moodymudskipper/shootnloot/README.md

 EXPERIMENTAL

-A package to easily share objects between sessions.
+A package to easily share objects between remote sessions.
 You’ll need a google account.

-With {shootnloot} it takes a single call to upload an object, a script, or your full workspace, and more call on the recipient side to fetch it.
+With {shootnloot} it takes a single call to upload an object, a script, or your full workspace, and one more call on the recipient side to fetch it.

 ## Installation